 Determining Liability for Your Vehicle Accident

-As stated above, the majority of motor vehicle accidents are preventable and caused by driver errors.
-For example, speeding, operating a boat while intoxicated, driving while fatigued or distracted, or driving aggressively are avoidable errors that can lead to accidents that would not have happened but for the error.
+The majority of motor vehicle accidents are preventable and caused by driver errors, which is why finding the right car wreck lawyer is so critical.
+In addition to automobiles; speeding, operating a boat while intoxicated, driving while fatigued or distracted, or driving aggressively are avoidable errors that can lead to accidents that would not have happened but for the error.

 When another driver or vehicle operator (captain, pilot, etc.) acts in a negligent and irresponsible manner – such as by engaging in any of the avoidable driver errors listed – and that irresponsible action causes an accident, the vehicle operator is responsible for any resultant damages.
 You must prove that the driver’s actions caused your accident and that the accident was the direct cause of your injuries.